junxit/us-congress-bills-111/metadata.md

 - 2010-11-17 — Ms. Watson moved to suspend the rules and agree to the resolution.
 - 2010-11-17 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7515)
 - 2010-11-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H7515)
+- 2010-11-18 — Received in the Senate and referred to the Committee on the Judiciary.